kildem/pwa-workshop-docs/practice-step7.md

 ### Fixing last details of the Lighthouse audit

-If we generate PWA report now, we'll see the following:
+If we generate the PWA report now, we'll see the following:

 ![Report](images/step7-5.png)

 Let's fix the missing parts.

-1) To support the address bar theming in Android-based browsers we have to provide one more meta tag in the `<head>` of `index.html`.
+1) To support the address bar theming in Android-based browsers, we have to provide one more meta tag in the `<head>` of `index.html`.
 We'll use the color from `theme_color` property of Web App Manifest:

 ```html
 <meta name="theme-color" content="#9c27b0"/>
 ```

 2) When iOS Safari users add PWAs to their home screens, the icon that appears is called the Apple touch icon.
 We have to specify what icon your app should use by including one more property to the `<head>` of `index.html`:

 ```html
 <link rel="apple-touch-icon" href="/assets/icons/icon-192x192.png">
 ```

 3) To make sure our icon looks great on newer Android devices (without white background added), we have to mark one icon as [maskable](https://web.dev/maskable-icon-audit/) by adding `purpose` property equals `any maskable`.
 In `app.webmanifest` edit:

 ```json
 {
   "src": "icons/icon-144x144.png",